ayushsarode/Destinex/README.md

-# Destinex - Dummy Travel Web App
+# Destinex - Travel Web App

 Welcome to Destinex, a Dummy Travel Web App built with React.js and React Router DOM.